-APPENDIX B ABSTRACT FORMAT GUIDELINES
+APPENDIX B ABSTRACT AND WORKSHOP PROPOSAL APPLICATION FORMAT GUIDELINES

-BE ADVISED: ABSTRACTS ARE SUBMITTED VIA TEXT BOX ONLY.
+BE ADVISED: ABSTRACTS AND PROPOSALS ARE SUBMITTED VIA TEXT BOX ONLY.
 PLEASE NOTE THE FOLLOWING:

-Abstract Types:
+Submission Types:

-- 1. Full Paper

-- 2. Work-in-Progress (WIP) Paper

-- 3. Workshop

-- 4. Great Ideas for Teaching, and Talking with, Students (GIFTS)
+The conference will accept Workshop Proposals and abstracts for Full Papers, Works-in-Progress (WIP), and Great Ideas for Teaching, or Talking with, Students (GIFTS).